ragingbal/gitbook-ballab/case-studies-big-and-fast-data.md

 ## GridMine

+GridMine is our in-house project that makes Big Data accessible to everybody.
+Normally, even highly qualified tech teams need months to set up a scalable and fully operational Big Data solution and infrastructure.
+With GridMine, this process is reduced to a few days of work.

 ![](http://www.gridmine.com/images/product/clusterDesign.png)

-GridMine provides 15-minute deployment of Big Data Hubs.
+We have consolidated over 30 open source technologies such as Apache Hadoop, Spark, Storm etc, and have made a solution that provides seamless 15-minute deployment of Big Data Hubs.

 Any GridMine cluster can be deployed across multiple Cloud Hosting providers, including Amazon AWS and Digital Ocean.
 Big Data hubs operated by GridMine support a wide and ever increasing range of Open Source framework and tools.

-GridMine is based on our expertise in big-data and analytics to reduce the cost and time to delivery of big-data analytics. \( [http://gridmine.com](http://gridmine.com) \).
+The deployment, monitoring, configuration and management of all of these components can be done using a convenient Web UI based on Apache Ambari.

+For more information, visit [https://www.gridmine.com](https://www.gridmine.com)

 **Technologies:** Python, Ansible, Apache Ambari, Hadoop Ecosystem, ElasticSearch, Cassandra